Sacked saleswoman told to pay Intel £45k after losing discrim case

 Judge dismisses complaints, Chipzilla wins big

-Watford Employment Tribunal dismissed all of Mary Guiney's claims and ordered her to pay Chipzilla the eye-watering sum after her attempt to claim £100,000 from the firm.
+Watford Employment Tribunal, in Hertfordshire, England, dismissed all of Mary Guiney's claims and ordered her to pay Chipzilla the eye-watering sum after her attempt to claim £100,000 from the firm.

 Intel’s Internet of Things global partner director Rod O’Shea discriminated against “strong, confident women” and engineered their dismissals, Guiney told the tribunal in January.